Almost half say Trump should face charges in connection with seized documents: poll - NewsBreak

 Fourteen percent in the NPR-PBS NewsHour-Marist survey said Trump acted illegally or unethically but should not face criminal charges.

 Forty-four percent of respondents said after FBI agents seized boxes of government documents and materials at Mar-a-Lago that Trump did something illegal.
-Another 17 percent said Trump’s actions were unethical but not illegal, and 29 percent said the former president did nothing wrong.
+Another 17 percent said Trump’s actions were unethical but not illegal, and 29 percent said the former president did nothing wrong.“It’s a win-win for the state and voters;” Breaking down the recreational marijuana ballot measure

 Twenty percent of Republicans surveyed said that Trump did something unethical, while only 5 percent said the former president did something illegal.
 Most Republicans, 63 percent, said that he did nothing wrong, according to the poll.